-There are seven common Quality Tools you can use to understand and improve processes during a process improvement event.
+There are seven Quality Tools you can and should use to understand and improve processes during a process improvement event.
 Each tool helps you identify sources of variation and aids in the analysis, documentation, and organization of the information, which leads to process improvement.
 What are those seven quality tools?

-Flowcharts, or Process Maps, visually represent relationships among the activities and tasks that make up a process.
+Flowcharts, or Process Maps, visually represent relationships among the activities and tasks that make up the process flow.
 They are typically used

-at the beginning of a process improvement event; you describe process events, timing, and frequencies at the highest level and work downward.
+at the beginning of a process improvement event to describe the process task, timing, and frequencies at the highest level and work downward.
 At high levels, process maps help you understand process complexity.
-At lower levels, this one of the quality tools helps you analyze and improve the process.
+At lower levels the process map describes the Suppliers, Inputs, Process, Outputs, and Customer (SIPOC) of the process.
+The process map quality tool helps you analyze the process.

 Ishikawa, Fishbone, or Cause & Effect Diagrams visually represent the causes of a problem – or effect – and help you determine the ultimate source of the problem — the root cause.
-(This tool is called a “fishbone” diagram because of its appearance; Ishikawa was its inventor.)
-The cause-and-effect diagram is used at the beginning of root cause analysis, to organize the causes of a problem (people, methods, equipment, materials, measurement, and environment) and prioritize them.
+(This tool is called a “fishbone” diagram because of its appearance; see Quality Gurus) The cause-and-effect diagram is used at the beginning of root cause analysis, to organize the causes of a problem (people, methods, equipment, materials, measurement, and environment) and prioritize them.

 Data Checklists, check sheets, or recording tables are matrices designed to assist in the tallying, recording, and analysis of test results or event occurrences.
-This one of the quality tools is utilized in production to count defects and collect process data, which you analyze to identify opportunities for improvement.
+Checklists are a quality tool utilized in production to count defects and collect process data, which you analyze to identify opportunities for improvement.

 The Pareto chart is named after Vilfredo Pareto, who came up with the Pareto Principle (or the “80/20 rule”), which says that 20% of the factors account for 80% of potential problems.
 The Pareto chart ranks defects, causes, or data from the most significant to the least significant, in descending order.
 Out off all the quality tools, Pareto charts help you separate the “vital few” from the “trivial many”.
 They are typically used during process improvement analysis, to understand where to focus improvement for the greatest impact.